ManasiKarpe/PasswordChecker/README.md

 pip install -r requirements.txt
 Run the function:
 You can call the check_password_strength() function directly in Python or integrate it with a local API testing framework like Flask.

+**Security and Best Practices****
+1. Do not expose your actual API URL publicly.
+Instead, use environment variables or placeholders in your documentation to avoid unwanted access.
+2. Use API keys or OAuth tokens for authenticated access to the API if required.
+3. Consider applying rate limiting and throttling to prevent abuse and protect against DDoS attacks.